Lesa Wafford brought to Augusta University the type of determination to succeed that only comes after many challenges.

 Degree leads her into the lab

 The future remains bright for Wafford and her son.
-She already has a job lined up in Aiken Regional Hospital, where she also interned.
+She already has a job lined up in Aiken Regional Medical Centers, where she also interned.
 She sees herself rooted here for a few years until he graduates from high school.
 Then, she’d like to travel more and be a travel tech.

 Whether balancing a military career or full-time college studies, Wafford has shown toughness and determination to succeed.
 She has learned plenty of lessons along the way — and some of those came while serving her country.